JavierLopezBort/scRNA-seq-pipeline/README.md

 pip install snakemake-storage-plugin-gcs             # Optional, only for GKE pip install snakemake-executor-plugin-kubernetes     # Optional, only for GKE

 The rest of environments are contained in workflow/envs folder, and are installed directly through conda argument in snakemake rules.

+### Resources

-Highly recommended to run Snakemake on Linux environment
+Highly recommended to run Snakemake on Linux environment because some programs only work on this environment.

+Some programs need GPU, such as scVI or scGPT. scGPT specifically needs a GPU with a special architecture.

 ## Usage